 Inside the Galleon product (XSR, G1, offload server or docking station), these commands are used to issue the correct command to the SSDs themselves.

 Unfortunately, there is no standard defined for how to initiate the secure erase function.
-Consequently, the activation and algorithm depends on the vendor implementation.
-Some offer a way to trigger the secure erase through a discrete signal which is made available in a front panel connector on the SSD, or through one of the maintenance interface connections present on the device.
+Consequently, the activation and algorithm depend on the vendor implementation.
+Some offer a way to trigger the secure erase through a discrete signal which is made available in a front panel connector on the SSD, or through one of the maintenance interface connections presents on the device.
 Some also support activation through a custom SATA command issued by the host OS.

 *The times listed in the table below are given as estimates which apply to both hardware and software triggering of the erase sequences (where applicable).
 The actual time to complete varies with FW implementation, SSD vendor, FLASH type, software overheads, etc.

-|Air Force AFSSI-5020||150m||266m|
+|Air Force AFSSI-5020||8m||16m||25m||49m|

 For all algorithms and SSD based solutions offered by Galleon, once the erase command is issued to the SSD, the SSD controller will ignore all other commands until the erase process is completed.
 This applies even if power is removed.
 Once power is restored to the SSD, the controller will continue the erase process to completion.
 When this happens, the drives will not respond to any commands or accesses – they will appear to be defective or invisible.

-2.4 Physical erase/destruction options
+5.4 Physical erase/destruction options

 Some SSDs are available which implement a physical destruction methodology for data security.
 The mechanism employed is to apply very high voltage and high current to the flash memory cells.
 Theoretically, this will ensure that it is impossible to recover any data from the device.